 Get to know about the migrating birds!

 As previously said, Kuala Gula is known for its migrating birds.
-Indeed, the manager from the Wild Life Conservation Center advised us to meet the Tour Guide in his residential place, what we did.
+Indeed, the manager of the Wild Life Conservation Center advised us to meet the Tour Guide in his residential place, what we did.
 He seemed interested in sharing with us his knowledge about migrating birds.
 Even though he's not educated, he learned about the migration of birds along the way as an autodidact, which makes him a specialist now.

 Birds usually come from Siberia, make their first stop in Inner Mongolia, then in Japan, to arrive in Kuala Gula on a distance over 25 000 km.
 Thus, some of them fly 8000 non-stop for 7 days!
-One in particular can fly over 11000 km from Alaska to New Zealand non-stop, here it is:
+One, in particular, can fly over 11000 km from Alaska to New Zealand non-stop, here it is:

-We were kindly invited by the tour guide to go around.
 Once the lifejackets were put on, it was time to steam off to the swampy coast.
 Once on board, our eyes marveled at the beauty of the landscape.
 The pond lined with mangroves is home to many different species, its swamps stretched as far as the eye can see.
 We even saw monkeys (they dive into the river to catch fish and other small marine mammals).

 Even if the pictures are taken from far away (Nikon D5100 105mm), we also had the chance to observe many migratory birds and hear about the Collared kingfisher singing: